wang264y/docker-data-science-environment/environment/README.md

 ## Assumptions

 - Docker is running
-- You have a terminal session and your current working directory is the main project directory.
+- You have a terminal session
+- Your current working directory is set to the main project directory.

 Containers must be built if:
 - you are using the environment for the first time